aleksispi/aleksispi.github.io/_pages/about.md

 **December 2023 (upcoming):** Presentation for Digitaliseringskonsulterna (Digitalization Consultants) on the theme "AI for the environment".

 **October 2023 (upcoming):** Presentation for Lantbrukarnas Riksförbund (Federation of Swedish Farmers) about AI within the agricultural sector.
+Title: _AI within horticulture: Where we are today, and where we may be headed_.

-**October 2023 (upcoming):** Presentation for a group of industry leaders within the industry sector in Skåne.
-Preliminary title: _AI: What do we need and not need to know?
-How AI, now and in the future, impacts us individually, in business and society_
+**October 2023:** Presentation for a group of industry leaders within the industry sector in Skåne.
+Title: _AI in practice: How to get the most out of your AI project_.

 <!---**September 2023:** [Commentary on AI for tackling climate change (Miljö och utveckling, in Swedish)](xxx)-->